Information structure: Mechanisms in various languages

 Information structure can be realized through a wide variety of linguistic mechanisms.
-In the spoken form of English Language, one of the primary methods of indicating information structure is through intonation, whereby pitch is modified from some default pattern.
+In the spoken form of English, one of the primary methods of indicating information structure is through intonation, whereby pitch is modified from some default pattern.
 Other languages use syntactic mechanisms like dislocation, anaphora, and gapping; morphological mechanisms like specialized focus or topic-marking affixes; and specialized discourse particles.

 Cross-linguistically, word order variation (the so-called "inverted sentences") is one of the main syntactic devices used to convey specific information structure configurations, namely the presentational focus.

 English in fact uses more than intonation for expressing information structure, so that clefts are used for exhaustive focus, and grammatical particles like only also induce contrastive focus readings.

 Cross-linguistically, there are clear tendencies that relate notions of information structure to particular linguistic phenomena.
 For instance, focus tends to be prosodically prominent, and there do not seem to be any languages that express focus by deaccenting or destressing.

-The following German sentences exhibit three different kinds of syntactic ‘fronting’ that correlate with topic.
+The following German sentences exhibit three different kinds of syntactic 'fronting' that correlate with topic.